chocolatey/choco-wiki/CreatePackages.md

 You can also use the `-debug` switch on `choco install` to provide more information.

+**NOTE:** Do not call install with `.nupkg` - pointing to a file this explicitly overrides source.
+You must call your install with the package name, not the nupkg file and location.
+You've already specified for choco to look in a local source with `-s "'$pwd;https://chocolatey.org/api/v2/'".
+Call `choco install dude`, not `choco install .\dude.nupkg`.

 ### Alternative testing strategy
 You can also type `choco install -fdv path/to/nuspec` and choco will build the nupkg and attempt to install it.